Loading...

 The score reflects current market conditions and changes daily.
 A high score indicates favorable conditions for premium selling, not guaranteed profit.
 Always verify execution quality with your broker.

 VolRadar tracks META daily as part of the S&P 500 universe, providing Yang-Zhang (OHLC-based) realized volatility across 10, 20, and 60-day windows, RV ratio analysis, expected move calculations, and premium selling condition assessments.
 Note: RV values on this page use the Yang-Zhang estimator (captures overnight gaps); VRP and RV Ratio use ORATS close-to-close RV to match the IV data source.
 Data is updated daily after market close (~6:00 PM ET).
-All analysis is for educational purposes only and does not constitute financial advice.
-Options trading involves significant risk of loss.
+See the disclaimer for the full risk and regulatory notice.

 More about META

-Meta Platforms currently shows a weak premium selling signal.
+Meta Platforms currently shows a weak premium selling signal because negative VRP.
 Consider waiting for conditions to improve.
 The VRP Analysis page tracks historical premium edge trends that may signal when conditions are turning.

-Meta Platforms currently shows a weak premium selling signal because multiple factors are unfavorable.
+Meta Platforms currently shows a weak premium selling signal because negative VRP (-0.5pp).
 Consider waiting for conditions to improve.

-Meta Platforms's snapshot: IV Rank 31% (average premiums), VRP +8.9pp (options overpriced), RV Ratio 0.80 (calming volatility).
+Meta Platforms's snapshot: IV Rank 37% (average premiums), VRP -0.5pp (no edge), RV Ratio 1.01 (normal volatility).
 These three metrics work together — IV Rank shows historical context, VRP shows current overpricing, and RV Ratio shows the volatility trend.
 See the IV Analysis page for peer comparisons and deeper breakdown.

 VolRadar provides 10 analysis pages for Meta Platforms: Overview (this page), Premium Selling (signal and strategy verdict), VRP Analysis (volatility risk premium history), Expected Move (range and probabilities), IV Analysis (implied volatility breakdown and peer comparison), Earnings Crush (historical post-earnings IV patterns), Options Strategy Builder (18 presets + custom calculator), Covered Call Analysis (ranked by CC Score), Wheel Strategy (CSP calculator and viability), and Support & Resistance Walls (options-derived price levels).